-There are two types of butcher block: end grain and edge grain.
-The difference is in the final appearance of the block.
 At PSA, we use edge grain maple wood coated in Durakryl 102®.
 This chemical is resistant to bleach, alcohol, and many other caustic substances.
 While incredibly sturdy, it should be noted this material displays poor chemical, heat, and moisture resistance.
+Since butcher block is difficult to fully sanitize, it is not recommended for labs dealing with a lot of bacterial samples or moisture.
 This should be taken into consideration for more delicate experiments that may be better off with stainless steel, or the multi-purpose epoxy resin countertops.

-Butcher block is heavy, readily available, and incredibly simple to repair.
+Butcher block is heavy and simple to repair.
 This makes it a favorite medium for physical experiments where a great deal of cutting, smashing, or force may take place.
 Edge grain maple makes for one of the sturdiest counter materials available for laboratory work.